jcreigno/nodejs-file-extractor/README.md

 * First callback parameter is regex.exec result.
 * Second parameter is the accumulator object.
+* optionnaly the third parameter is file name (in watch mode).

 Return value is `this` to enable method chaining.